Working Hard To Put You In A Stable Financial Position After Divorce

 How The Court Determines Alimony

-Unfortunately, common myths about alimony can be harmful.
+Many harmful myths about alimony endure.
 Alimony is not a tool to punish one spouse for alleged bad behavior.
 In order for alimony to be awarded, there must be a discrepancy in the incomes of the parties.
 The court must also find that there is a need for the party requesting the alimony and the ability of the other party to pay.
 Unlike child support, there is no specific calculator or formula to determine the type or amount of alimony.
 Instead, the court reviews the circumstances of the case to determine the award of alimony to the requesting party.
 The factors the court considers include:

 - Duration of the marriage